LeppekM/student-check-in/README.md

 ### Contribution ###

-Original developers are Daniel Lang, Matt, Bailey Terry, and Joe Gilpin.
+Original developers are Daniel Lang, Matthew Karcz, Bailey Terry, and Joe Gilpin.
 Code was updated in 2024 by Martina Leppek.

 Product Owner: Jim Frommell